 Although accurate orientation estimation is critical to precise vehicle localization, yaw angle estimation is inherently difficult without some form of external heading reference or specialized sensor.
 In contrast to both vehicle roll and pitch which are integrated only during flight, vehicle heading is integrated continuously through ground impact until a sufficiently static state is reached.
 As a result, the only available estimate of vehicle heading following each hop is simply this final integrated value.
-Similarly, pre-hop vehicle roll and pitch angles are not explicitly measurable quantities given the limited onboard sensor suite and must be known prior to angular velocity integration.
+Similarly, prehop vehicle roll and pitch angles are not explicitly measurable quantities given the limited onboard sensor suite and must be known prior to angular velocity integration.
 Fortunately, this problem of unknown initial vehicle tilt is easily overcome by neglecting any change in accelerometer bias between consecutive hops and directly solving for both vehicle roll and pitch (φ and θ) using the time-averaged static accelerometer data and the accelerometer sensor model presented in Eq.
 (5).

-3.5 Extended Kalman Filter

-In addition to the sensor processing algorithm described in the previous section, an extended Kalman filter (EKF) may also be used to estimate vehicle state from discrete inertial sensor measurements.
-Although several different forms of the EKF exist for state estimation, one such example is briefly presented here and will be used for comparison purposes in later sections.
-In this application, a hybrid extended Kalman filter [21] was selected which features continuous models of plant dynamics, observation, and covariance propagation combined with discrete-time equations for gain computation and measurement updates.
-The kinematic differential equations describing vehicle motion are of the form:
+3.5 Extended Kalman Filter.
+In addition to the sensor processing algorithm described in Sec.
+3.4, an extended Kalman filter may also be used to estimate vehicle state from discrete inertial sensor measurements.
+Although several different forms of the EKF exist for state estimation, one such example is briefly presented here and will be used for comparison purposes in Sec.
+4. In this application, a hybrid extended Kalman filter [21] was selected which features continuous models of plant dynamics, observation, and covariance propagation combined with discrete-time equations for gain computation and measurement updates.
+The kinematic differential equations describing vehicle motion are of the form where \vec{w} is the process noise vector and \vec{v} is the measurement noise vector.
+Note that both process noise and measurement noise are assumed to be zero mean Gaussian random sequences with diagonal covariance matrices Q and R, respectively.

-$$\dot{\vec{x}}(t) = f(\vec{x}, t) + \vec{w}(t) \tag{11}$$
+$$\vec{x}(t) = f(\vec{x}, t) + \vec{w}(t)$$ (11)

-$$\vec{y}(t) = h(\vec{x}, t) + \vec{v}(t) \tag{12}$$
+$$\vec{y}(t) = h(\vec{x}, t) + \vec{v}(t)$$ (12)